8 Extending the Linear Model

 With just linear and generalized linear models, we have a very solid foundation for modeling, and we’ve seen how there is a notable amount we can do with a conceptually simple approach.
 We’ve also seen how we can extend the linear model to handle different types of target distributions to help us understand and make some inferences about the relationships between our features and target.

-In this chapter, we’ll push our linear models even further with what are still common modeling tools, as well as being valuable additions to your modeling toolkit.
-These particular methods are also good examples of how we can think about our data and modeling approach in different ways, and they can serve as a good starting point for even more techniques you may want to explore in the future.
-A thread that binds these techniques together is the ability to use a linear model to explore nonlinear relationships!
+In this chapter, we will extend our linear models with additional common and valuable modeling tools.
+These methods provide good examples of how we can think about our data and modeling approach in different ways, and they can serve as a foundation for exploring more advanced techniques in the future.
+A thread that binds these techniques together is the ability to use a linear model to investigate explicitly nonlinear relationships!

 8.1 Key Ideas